WebOrigami/docs/src/content/async-tree/interface.md

 Such a construct is sufficiently flexible to encompass many types of data.

-## AsyncDictionary interface definition
+## AsyncTree interface definition

-JavaScript does not have a first-class representation of interfaces, but a tree node supporting the `AsyncDictionary` interface looks like this:
+JavaScript does not have a first-class representation of interfaces, but a tree node supporting the `AsyncTree` interface looks like this:

 ```js
 const tree = {